 Even if you don’t have a wealthy uncle with a rambling oceanfront house, Shutters on the Beach lets you live like you do.
 Combining a Cape Cod-inspired design with an impeccable Santa Monica setting, Shutters has a casual vibe, even while delivering luxuries that draw Hollywood stars.

-The sun pours through the big windows, washing over homey yet elegant rooms created by star designer Michael S. Smith.
-Stuffy it’s not: There’s a peek-a-boo window between the bedroom and the bathroom, with its jetted tub complete with one of the hotel’s signature rubber whale toys.
+The sun pours through the big windows, washing over homely yet elegant rooms created by star designer Michael S. Smith.
+But, stuffy it is not: There is a peek-a-boo window between the bedroom and the bathroom, with its jetted tub complete with one of the hotel’s signature rubber whale toys.

 You can hang out on broad beaches or the lively Santa Monica Pier (complete with its own amusement park and rides) without having to stress about traffic or parking.
 Another great way to get around: rent cruiser bikes (rental shops abound) to follow the Marvin Braude Coastal Bike Trail.
 Known locally as “The Strand,” the paved, multi-use path follows the oceanfront for roughly 22 miles, from Santa Monica south to Torrance.